APH Executive in Residence

 Three APH Executives in Residence pose together at Annual Meeting 2009: Kay Ferrell, Phil Hatlen, and Jane Erin.

 The ABC Braille Study report was presented at the 2007 APH Annual Meeting.
-The presenters included a past and a future Executive in Residence: Jane Erin (EIR 2010/2011), Cay Holbrook (EIR 2006), as well as Anne Corn (TN), Sharon Sacks (CA), and Diane Wormsley (NC).
+The presenters included past and a future Executive in Residence: Jane Erin (EIR 2010/2011), Cay Holbrook (EIR 2006), as well as Anne Corn (TN), Sharon Sacks (CA), and Diane Wormsley (EIR 2015).

 From time to time, since 2005, the program has also been called "Expert in Residence" and "Scholar in Residence," but is generally known as the "Executive in Residence" program.
 Of the four EIRs to date, three are university professors who participated while on sabbatical, and one is a former university professor who retired as a residential school superintendent.